vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 export default class Post extends Model {
   static entity = 'posts'

-  // `this.belongsTo(...)` declares this post `belongs to` a user The first
+  // `this.belongsTo(...)` declares this post belongs to a user.
+The first
-  // argument is the Model class 'User'.
+  // argument is the `User` model class.
 The second is the field name for
-  // the foreign key 'userId'.
+  // the foreign key `userId`.
   static fields () {
     return {
       id: this.attr(null),